Welcome to nature’s slip n’ slide. Get ready to slide down the slopes of Wilson’s Peak — and that’s just when you’re going up!

 How To Get There

-It’s about a two-hour drive from Brisbane to this section of the Main Range National Park.
+It’s about a 2 hour drive from Brisbane to this section of the Main Range National Park.
 From Brisbane, head down Ipswich Road and get onto the Cunningham Highway.
 Exit onto the Ipswich-Boonah Road, and follow the signs to Boonah.
 Once in Boonah, take the Boonah-Rathdowney Road at a large roundabout.
 Follow this for about 10 minutes, then turn right onto Carney’s Creek Road, and follow this road down almost to its end.
 It turns to gravel shortly after The Head Road turnoff but is suitable for 2WDs.

 When you’re about 1km from the border gate, you’ll see a No Through Road sign to your right and a little parking area.
 Park here and then head up the hill, keeping the fence on your left.
-You’ll pass through three gates along a maintenance trail before you start the ascent up through the rainforest.
+You’ll pass through 3 gates along a maintenance trail before you start the ascent up through the rainforest.

 Intermediate.
 Easy to navigate along the rabbit proof fence, but it’s a tough, remote trail and there’s some rock scrambling involved.
 Only fit, experienced hikers should attempt this hike.